Skip to main content

 Value Analysis

-At $17.98 for 3 filters, the per-filter cost is $5.99 and the per-gallon cost is roughly $0.15.
-That is reasonable for basic filtration, but the Amazon Basics Enhanced 3-Pack offers four NSF certifications (42/53/401/372) at $10.49 — almost half the price with objectively better filtration credentials.
+At the current 3-pack price, the per-filter and per-gallon costs are reasonable for basic filtration, but the Amazon Basics Enhanced 3-Pack offers four NSF certifications (42/53/401/372) at nearly half the price with objectively better filtration credentials.

 The Brita brand carries real value for some buyers: universal recognition, proven reliability, and massive aftermarket availability.
 If those matter to you, the 3-pack is a fine purchase.
 But on pure filtration value, it is no longer the best option in its own price bracket.